Teacher Salary, Career and Benefits Guide

 If you want to teach a specific subject at a high school, community college or university, you might consider pursuing higher education in your subject of interest.

 Other specialized degrees may help you pursue specific roles in education.
 For example, with a Master of Library Science, you might pursue a job as a school librarian.
-A Master’s in School Counseling may lead to a school counselor career.
+A Master’s in School Counseling may lead to a career as a school counselor.

 If you want to teach at the college or university level, the BLS reports a doctoral degree in the field you teach may be required.
-Some community colleges and four-year colleges or universities may accept a master’s degree to teach, such as when the teacher is studying toward a doctorate.
+Some community colleges and four-year colleges or universities may accept a master’s degree in lieu of a doctorate for teaching, such as when the teacher is pursuing a doctorate.

 A master’s degree or higher is also typically required for administrator and educational leadership roles, such as elementary, middle and high school principals and postsecondary education administrators.